Kevin Nealon

-Kevin Nealon (/ˈniːlən/; born November 18, 1953) is an American comedian and actor.
+Kevin Nealon (/ˈniːlən/ NEE-lən; born November 18, 1953) is an American comedian and actor.
 He has earned a Primetime Emmy Award nomination and two Screen Actors Guild Award nominations.

 He first gained widespread attention during his tenure as a cast member on the NBC sketch comedy series Saturday Night Live from 1986 to 1995, where he anchored the show's news parody segment Weekend Update.
 After leaving SNL, he acted in several of the Happy Madison films, played Doug Wilson on the Showtime series Weeds, and provided the voice of the title character on Glenn Martin, DDS.

 Early life and education

 Nealon was born on November 18, 1953, in St. Louis, Missouri, to Kathleen M. (née Kimball) and Emmett F. Nealon, an aircraft company executive.
 He has four siblings.
 A few months after he was born, the family moved to Bridgeport, Connecticut; when he was six, they moved to Heidelberg, West Germany for four years.
 He is of Irish descent and was raised Catholic.
 He graduated from St. Joseph High School in Trumbull, Connecticut, in 1971 and earned a bachelor's degree in marketing from Sacred Heart University.
 He then took night courses at Fairfield University, where he played quarterback on the club football team.